collective/collective.geolocationbehavior/README.rst

 Support
 =======

-If you are having issues, please let us know at our `Issue Tracker <https://github.com/collective/collective.geolocationbehavior/issues>`_.
+If you are having issues, please let us know at our `issue tracker <https://github.com/collective/collective.geolocationbehavior/issues>`_.

 License